Yonghee9106/naive-bayes-classifier-using-python/README.md

 # Naïve Bayes Classifier from Scratch in Python
 This repository implements a Naive Bayes classifier in Python.
 It implements the code with Pandas library for data processing, but the Naive Bayes algorithm implemented from scratch without using off-the-shelf machine learning library.

-The dataset contains students personal information.
+The dataset contains student personal information.
 Based on dataset, I will train the NB model and predict the grades of students.

 # Dataset
 For this project, I have adapted the [student.csv](data/student.csv) data set available from the UCI machine learning repository.